Company Seven.

 The 85mm has a fully machined aluminum front cell to house the objective lens and focuser housing.
 The objective lens is permanently aligned to the barrel as is the focuser assembly.
 Unless subjected to gross abuse this telescope can provide several lifetimes of service with no need for any other than cleaning of the front surface of the objective lens using common camera lens cleaning techniques.
 Company Seven does offer optional highly perfected protective and polarizing filters that can provide protection to the front element of the telescope.
 But while dew and typical evening frost will not harm the telescope (optional heaters can prevent these nuisances from prematurely shutting down your evening session) the telescope and conventional eyepieces are not waterproof immersible.

-The 85 incorporates a retracting dew shield/lens shade which is threaded for our optional filters.
-Also provided is a thread on lens cover of machined aluminum in a tube assembly that has an overall length of only 21-7/8 inches with its 2 inch diagonal attached.
+Also provided with the basic telescope is a thread on lens cover of machined aluminum in a tube assembly that has an overall length of only 21-7/8 inches with its 2 inch diagonal attached.

 The precision TeleVue 2 inch focuser is of a rack and pinion design with a tension/lock screw; this is one of the smoothest focusers made.
 The 1-1/2 inch diameter machined aluminum hand knobs resemble model car mag wheels.
 The knob hand grips are rubber covered to facilitate operation in all extremes; even when wearing gloves all the controls on the telescope are easy to manipulate.
 Its' construction is rugged and will allow it to withstand handling that is typical of airline travel however, some care should be taken to protect the focuser pinion of this or any similar telescope from severe impact.